Paldeepak079/Tab-Saver-/README.md

 3. Enable "Developer mode" in the top right corner
 4. Click "Load unpacked" and select the extension directory
 5. The extension icon should appear in your Chrome toolbar

-## Usage

-1. Click the extension icon in your Chrome toolbar
-2. Enter a title for your note (optional)
-3. Check the boxes next to the tabs you want to save
-4. Click "Save Selected Tabs"
-5. Your tabs will be saved and can be accessed later

 ## Development

 The extension consists of the following files: